 2.1 An example of object detection in an autonomous driving scenario (Lin et al., 2014).
-The vehicle detects and localizes a pedestrian, a dog, and several cars 3 2.2 The pipeline of the general approach to object detection.
+The vehicle detects and localizes a pedestrian, a dog, and several cars.
+3 2.2 The pipeline of the general approach to object detection.
 More traditional approach is shown in magenta where the region proposal precedes feature extraction, and shown in blue is the more modern approach where feature extraction is done first.
-Some approaches don't have separate region pro- 0 posal generators, instead they predict bounding boxes and classes at once.
-5 2.3 Faster R-CNN architecture (Ren et al., 2016).
-6 2.4 An illustration of the detection process of YOLO v1 (Redmon et al., 2016).
-7 2.5 An example (Geiger, Lenz, and Urtasun, 2012) of a point cloud of an out- door scene captured with a LiDAR 9 2.6 An example (Song, Lichtenberg, and Xiao, 2015) of a 3D indoor scene: A) RGB image, B) Depth image, C) Coloured point cloud, D) Coloured point cloud with 3D bounding boxes of objects.
+Some approaches don't have separate region proposal generators, instead they predict bounding boxes and classes at once.
+5 2.3 Faster R-CNN architecture (Ren et al., 2016) 6 2.4 An illustration of the detection process of YOLO v1 (Redmon et al., 2016).
+7 2.5 An example (Geiger, Lenz, and Urtasun, 2012) of a point cloud of an outdoor scene captured with a LiDAR 9 2.6 An example (Song, Lichtenberg, and Xiao, 2015) of a 3D indoor scene: A) RGB image, B) Depth image, C) Coloured point cloud, D) Coloured point cloud with 3D bounding boxes of objects.
 White pixels in the depth image are missing values.
 10 2.7 An example (Song, Lichtenberg, and Xiao, 2015) of a point cloud (left) with the corresponding voxel grid (right) 10 2.8 Illustration of the PointNet++ architecture Qi et al., 2017b.
 Pictured here are points in 2D space for better visualization.
-Also shown on the image are applications of segmentation and classification based on the extracted features (shown in gray rectangle).
-12 2.9 An illustration of the detection process used in Frustum PointNets (Qi et al., 2018).
+Also shown on the image are applications of segmentation and classification based on the extracted features (shown in gray rectangle) 12 2.9 An illustration of the detection process used in Frustum PointNets (Qi et al., 2018).
 A 2D region is proposed based on the RGB image which is then transformed into a frustum proposal.
-This proposal is then processed to 10 2.10 Voting mechanism used in VoteNet (Qi et al., 2019) and other methods (Zhang et al., 2020; Cheng et al., 2021).
-Each point votes for a center, or a different geometric primitive.
-These votes can then be grouped and used 13 2.11 as proposals for final predictions 13 2.12 2.13 and, accordingly, the intersection and the union are also volumes Precision-recall curve for the example given in Table 2.1 Approximation (orange) of the precision-recall curve (blue).
-AP is the sum of the areas of the green rectangles under the monotonic approximation of the precision-recall curve 16 17 19 3.1 A few examples from the SceneNet RGB-D synthetic dataset McCormac et al., 2017.
-22
+This proposal is then processed to obtain the final prediction 13 2.10 1 13 2.11 Visual representation of Intersection over Union (IoU) for two 2D bounding boxes, A and B. In 3D, these bounding boxes represent 3D volumes and, accordingly, the intersection and the union are also volumes 16 Precision-recall curve for the example given in Table 2.1 Approximation (orange) of the precision-recall curve (blue).
+AP is the sum 17 of the areas of the green rectangles under the monotonic approximation of the precision-recall curve 19 3.1 A few examples from the SceneNet RGB-D synthetic dataset McCormac et al., 2017 22